mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## What's a homelab?

-"Homelab" is a colloquial term that's grown in popularity in the last decade.
+"Homelab" is a colloquial term that's grown in popularity over the last decade.

 A homelab is a place in your home where you can experiment with IT hardware and software that you'd typically find in an office or a data center.
-You can use it as a practice environment for new professional skills or just a way to play with cool technology.
+You can use it as a practice environment for new professional skills or as a place to play with cool technology.

 ## Why build a server rack at home?

-If you've never played with servers, you might wonder why anyone would keep a bunch of them in their house, much less build a little shrine for them.
+If you've never worked with servers, you might wonder why anyone would keep a bunch of them in their house, much less build a little shrine for them.

 Everyone has their own reasons for getting into homelab, but here are mine: